 Let us assume you would like to modify your Sales Dashboard to capture sales across your product categories.
 Here’s how you can do that.

-Go to the Analytics section and click open the Sales Dashboard.
+Go to the curated reports section and click open the Sales Dashboard.

 Click on the report name.
 This brings a dropdown menu.

 Click Clone Report.
 This clones the report with all the widgets and you can customize it to create a new report.

 Now, you want to modify the report to capture Product sales per Sales agent for the month.
 This can be accomplished by adding the ‘Product’ field as a group to the report.

 Hover over the ‘Pipeline’ report and click on the expand button.

 Add the ‘Product’ field to the GROUP BY section.

 Click .
 This applies the segregation to your report and will split the report into sales per owner with individual products.